-- Utilize the framework for justifying programs that exceed cost of supply, but support other areas of LCP Standards - Ensure robust coordination on Federal and State funding opportunities - Update the carbon accounting methodology used in the EE Plans
+- Comply with Least Cost Procurement (LCP) Standards - Support the Goals of the Act on Climate4 - Incorporate stakeholder input - Ensure an effective and efficient Plan development and review process - Set ambitious energy savings goals - Increase participation in underserved communities - Conduct targeted workforce development - Utilize the framework for justifying programs that exceed cost of supply, but support other areas of LCP Standards - Ensure robust coordination on Federal and State funding opportunities - Update the carbon accounting methodology used in the EE Plans

-Section III describes the Council's updated priorities for the 2024-2026 SRP Plan period.
+Section IVIII describes the Council's updated priorities for the 2024-2026 SRP Plan period.
 The Council approved updated priorities for the SRP Plan in 2024 following a change to the LCP Standards which moved Active Demand Response programs out of the EE Plans and into the SRP Plans.
 The Council updated its priorities to guide implementation of the 2024-2026 SRP Plan and development of any associated SRP Investment Proposals, such as Active Demand Response Programs.
 This section has been updated in 2025 to account for updated priorities around gas demand response following a ruling from the Commission in Docket 24-37-EE that discontinued the Company's existing Gas Demand Response Pilot.